 1. Place the vehicle on level ground.

 2. Remove each drain and fill plug.

 3. Drain the lubricant into a drain pan.

 4. After all the lubricant has been drained, install the drain plug and tighten to 18 ft-lb.

-5. Pour the appropriate amount of recommended lubricant into the fill hole.
+5. Pour approximately 1.2 quarts of the recommended lubricant into the fill hole.
+Verify the oil level is at the bottom of the fill plug threads.

 6. Install the fill plug and tighten to 16 ft-lb.